caschy/cbc_ctrl/README.md

 <li>1 x 5 or 6 pin header </li>
 <li>1 x Lipo battery (optional) </li> </ul>

+You will also need some wiring to interface/solder directly to your 4 button remote control.

+NOTE: this only works with the standard 4 button RF Remote control.

 PCBS can be purchased here <a  href="http://cutby.caschy.com/wp/?product=caschy-controller-diesel-heater-remote-controller">CbC controller pcb purchase</a>

 The software is working however I am working to make sure the thermostat mode is working 100%.